Artists' File Initiative

-Established in 2015, the Artists' File Initiative (AFI) is an archival project located in The Spencer Art Reference Library at the Nelson-Atkins Museum of Art.
+The Artists' File Initiative (AFI) is an archival project established in 2015 and located in The Spencer Art Reference Library at the Nelson-Atkins Museum of Art.

 The mission of AFI is to create archival files documenting the careers of the creative community of Kansas City, Missouri.
 In pursuit of this mission, the Artists' File Initiative takes an active role in collaborating with artists to create in-depth archival files documenting their artistic career.
 The project helps local artists preserve their legacy, as well as provides access to researchers who request information on local artists.
 The files are a resource that is used by scholars, artists, curators and anyone interested in learning more about the arts community in this region.

 Contents

 For a file to be considered complete, it must contain an Artist's statement, a résumé, a gallery or museum exhibition announcement, published reviews, annotated exhibition checklists, annotated exhibition gallery shots, as well as any other additional supporting material.